EllDy96/CarlGang/README.md

 M[n] expresses the delay length over a sample n.

 ### Plug-in parameters
-These are the parameters we chose for our Flanger plugin that apper in the GUI and could be modify by the user:
+These are the parameters we chose for our Flanger plugin that apper in the GUI and could be modified by the user:
 - **Feedforward** (Mix) (knob): It represents the amount of delayed signal that is mixed in with the original one.
 Having a value of 0 means that we are considering only the dry signal.
 Increasing this value (up to 1), one can adjust the balance